How Often Should Equipment Be Calibrated?

 Here are some of the most common routine calibration periods and information on why companies choose these schedules:

-• Monthly, quarterly and semiannually: When a company chooses to calibrate their equipment in shorter periods, such as calibrating in monthly, quarterly or semiannual intervals, they often need to ensure their instruments are as accurate as possible.
+• Monthly, quarterly and semiannually: When a company chooses to calibrate their equipment monthly, quarterly or semiannually, it’s typically because they need to ensure their instruments are as accurate as possible.
 The basic idea behind calibrating your instruments more frequently is that there’s less chance your equipment starts operating outside acceptable parameters.
 Shorter intervals between calibrations usually cost more money.
 However, the increased expense is worth it for many companies, such as those that manufacture small parts or are in the medical industry, since it ensures their equipment delivers exceptional accuracy.

 4. Before and After Major Projects